MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parametreler

-`right` İle değiştirme match_results nesnesi.
+*doğru* match_results ile değiştirilecek nesne.

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevini içeriğini değiştirir `*this` ve `right` sabit zaman ve özel durumlar oluşturmadığını.
+Üye işlevi içeriğini değiştirir `*this` ve *doğru* sabit zamanlı ve özel durum oluşturmaz.

 ### <a name="example"></a>Örnek